Gibonni – Libar

 All my colorful pearls as a gift

-I can still buy you with a song
+I can still reach you with a song

 Cunningly and with sweet-talk